o3de/o3de.org/content/docs-snapshot/userguide/cloud-canvas-cloud-gem-dc-engineering.md

 ### Create and upload CloudFront key pairs<a name="cloud-canvas-cloud-gem-dc-engineering-cloudfront-upload"></a>

 Each AWS account that you use to create Amazon CloudFront signed URLs or signed cookies—your trusted signers—must have its own Amazon CloudFront key pair, and the key pair must be active\.
 This is required for using Amazon CloudFront with the DynamicContent gem\.
-Read the AWS document [Creating Amazon CloudFront Key Pairs for Your Trusted Signers](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-trusted-signers.html#private-content-creating-cloudfront-key-pairs) to learn how to create your own key pairs\.
+Readthe AWS document [Creating Amazon CloudFront Key Pairs for Your Trusted Signers](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-trusted-signers.html#private-content-creating-cloudfront-key-pairs) to learn how to create your own key pairs\.

 **Note that IAM users can't create Amazon CloudFront key pairs\.
 You must log in using root credentials to create key pairs\.
 To learn more about the root credentials, read [The AWS Account Root User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html)\.**